mousakhan/Design-Portfolio/README.md

 With the application published, feedback was collected from users.
 Furthermore, I asked 3 friends with no prior knowledge of the application some questions.
 I wanted to see how they would navigate the application and where some chokepoints for users might be, along with their general impressions of the application.

-The tasks that I asked were:
+I asked three simple questions which I thought would give some key insights.
+They are as follows:

 1. Please redeem a deal (the deal to redeem was given)
 2. What are your overall impressions of the application?